opencpi/opencpi/README.md

    `./scripts/install-opencpi-docs.sh`

-   When this script completes successfully, you can view the documents by opening up the `doc/pdfs/index.html` file in your browser.
+   When this script completes successfully, you can view the documents by opening the `doc/pdfs/index.html` file in your browser.

 # License